nixztez/Arch-Install/README.md

 lsblk
 ```

-If the entire drive is going to be used solely for arch, clean it with the following commands where **/dev/xxx** is the drive.
+If the entire drive is going to be used solely for arch, wipe it with the following commands where **/dev/xxx** is the drive.
 ```
 gdisk /dev/xxx
 x